Carmelleonie/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that returns a set of common elements in two sets.
+Write a function that returns a list with all values multiplied by a number without using any loops.